 No. 4 Penn State stays on playoff track with narrow 26-25 win over Minnesota

-Tyler Warren had eight receptions for 102 yards for the Nittany Lions (10-1, 7-1, No. 4 CFP), who dodged the upset on an afternoon when three other teams in the projected 12-team playoff were beaten.
+Tyler Warren had eight receptions for 102 yards for the Nittany Lions (10-1, 7-1 Big Ten, No. 4 CFP), who dodged the upset on an afternoon when three other teams in the projected 12-team playoff were beaten.

-Dragan Kesich's third field goal with 5:48 left brought the Gophers (6-5, 4-4) within one after they had first-and-goal from the 7.
+Dragan Kesich's third field goal of the game with 5:48 left brought the Gophers (6-5, 4-4) within one after they had first-and-goal from the 7.

 Minnesota coach P.J.
 Fleck trusted his defense enough to elect to kick, and the strategy almost paid off until tight end Luke Reynolds ran 32 yards on a fake punt to make up for two special teams gaffes by Penn State in the first half.